We have just visited some of the families living in and around Albion Place, and on the west side of Burr Lane.

 1884: John acquires more land

-At a subsequent court, on April 15th 1884, John acquired further Burr Lane property from Thomas Mills and others.
-This consisted of two premises which are coloured green on the plan (that’s the area measuring 288 square yards).
+At a subsequent court, on April 15th 1884, John’s acquisition of the two cottages was confirmed.
+The two premises are coloured green on Plan 1 (that’s the area measuring 288 square yards).

 As previously described, George Barker also owned a half-share in property in the street.
 In 1891 he was living at Malin House in St Mary Street and was the Registrar of Births and Deaths Registrar; he was also described as an estate agent and accountant.